III.Faculty Responsibilities: B. Important Academic Regulations

 Students seeking to drop a course late, after the ninth week of the semester, must present a petition to the Academic Standing Board.
 Should a petition for a late drop be approved, the "W" transcript notation would be applied to the dropped course and the course would remain on the student's transcript.
 In cases with extenuating circumstances, the Academic Standing Board may approve petitions to have the "W" removed.

-Note: The regulation described above for dropping a class up to the ninth week excludes Denison Seminars and Private Music Lessons/Ensembles, which have an add/drop date at the end of the second week of classes.
+Note: The regulation described above for dropping a class up to the ninth week excludes Private Music Lessons/Ensembles and courses with a significant faculty-led travel component, including Denison Seminars with travel.
+Private Music Lessons and Ensembles have an add/drop date at the end of the second week of classes.
+Courses with faculty-led travel have a customized add/drop schedule with deadlines normally approximately four weeks before the start of the semester.

 Excess hour fees and applied music lesson or other course fees are not refunded after the fourth week in the case of a student withdrawing for any reason from a course or from the University.